azat-co/fullstack-javascript/chapter8/chapter8.md

         },
 ```

-Now, in the constructor of the view set the `homeView` to `this` so we can use `this` later by the name inside of the closures (otherwise, `this` can mutate inside of the closures):
+Now, in the constructor of the view, set the `homeView` to `this` so we can use `this` later by the name inside of the callbacks/closures or use fat arrow functions `()=>{}` (otherwise, `this` can mutate inside of the callbacks/closures):

 ```js
 initialize: function() {
     const homeView = this
 ```

-Then, I attached an event listener `refresh` that will do the rendering.
-Prior to that we had the `all` event, which wasn't very good, because it triggered re-rendering the addition of each message.
-You see, `fetch` will trigger `add` as many times as there are messages (10, 100, 1000, etc.) and if we use `all` event listener, `add` is part of `all`.
-While with this custom event `refresh` we can trigger rendering in the appropriate places (you'll see them later).
+Next, I attach an event listener `refresh` that will do the rendering.
+Prior to that we had the `all` event, which wasn't very good, because it triggered re-rendering multiple times on the addition of each message.
+The reason is that `fetch()` triggers `add()` as many times as there are messages (10, 100, 1000, etc.).
+So if we use the `all` event listener for `render()`, our app will unnecessarily render multiple times.
+A better way is to use a custom event `refresh` that we will trigger manually and only in the appropriate places (you'll see them later).
+This will prevent multiple re-rendering.

+The following code creates the collection, creates the `refresh` event and starts the `fetch` request to populate the messages from the backend:

 ```js
 homeView.collection = new MessageBoard()